MarkPearlCoZa/Talk_ModernDayApprenticeships/script.md

 First they ask for you to write an essay on what craftmanship means to you.
 This causes a lot of people to drop off but really they are looking for people who are committed.
 If you are not committed enough to write the essay you are probably not the person they are looking for.

 Once they have people that have invested time writing the essay, they give them a problem to solve.
 Now since most of the people are not professional programmers generally the problem is challenging.
-A typical example would be to write a console game for a 3 x 3 tic tac toe game.
+They have found with time instead of giving someone a blank solution, they give them a partially implemented solution and ask them to fix the bugs.
+A typical example would be to write a console game for a 3 x 3 tic tac toe game - they provide you a basic solution with some missing parts and some bugs or errors in logic.
 You have as much time as you need to solve the problem.
 Speaking to the apprentices at 8th Light, many of them invested weeks or months trying to solve this.

 Once you made your submission, they would do a detailed code review.
-Speaking to the apprentices they were all shocked at how much detail they go in on the submission.
+This is where having provided a partial solution helps since often it is easier to review.
+Speaking to the apprentices they were all shocked at how much detail they got back from their submission.
 You are then given an opportunity to adjust your submission.
 What they are looking for here are people that are humble learners.
 If you take offense, or don't make any adjustments you are probably not what they are looking for.
 If you are able to take their feedback, and leverage it to improve your submission you are typically considered a good fit and invited to come in for an in person interview.

 The actual in person interview is done by potential mentors.
 Mentors are existing craftsmen working at 8th Light.
 Because the mentor / apprentice relationship is so close, they like to match up mentors with apprentices as early on as possible.
 Mentors actually have to want to help that specific person.
 Mentors at 8th Light are volunteers.
 There is no financial reward for it.
 You do it because you would like to help someone else and because you were helped in the past.
 Mentors invest a considerable amount of energy into their graduates during the next 6 months.